Framework-R-D/phlex-design/doc/algorithms.rst

 5. The name(s) of the data product created by the algorithm
 6. The data category where the input data products are found and the output data products are to be placed

-The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see :ref:`below <algorithms:HOF operators>` for specific interface).
+The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :ref:`section on HOF operators <hof_operators:HOF operators>` for specific interface).
 However, in general, the registration code will specify which data products are required/produced by the algorithm :dune:`1.1 Algorithm Communication Via Data Products` and the hardware resources required by the algorithm :dune:`4 Algorithm hardware requirements`.

 When executed, the above code creates a :term:`configured higher-order function <Configured higher-order function (CHOF)>`, which serves as a node in the function-centric data-flow graph.